monitoring-MDPs/premise/README.md

 To recreate the original tables, please run  `python generate_tables.py paper_stats`.

+### Reference statistics

+We have collected reference statistics that we used in the paper in `paper_stats`

 ## Algorithms

 The actual algorithms have been integrated into the source code of [storm](https://www.stormchecker.org).
 Their entry points are: